-The unaudited pro forma financial results for the first quarter of 2016 combines the consolidated results of the Company and CompareCards giving effect to the acquisition as if it had been completed on January 1, 2015.
-This unaudited pro forma financial information is presented for informational purposes only and is not indicative of future operations or results had the acquisition been completed as of January 1, 2015, or any other date.
+The unaudited pro forma financial results for the second quarter and first six months of 2016 combines the consolidated results of the Company and CompareCards, DepositAccounts and MagnifyMoney giving effect to the acquisitions as if the CompareCards acquisition had been completed on January 1, 2015 and as if the DepositAccounts and MagnifyMoney acquisitions had been completed on January 1, 2016.
+This unaudited pro forma financial information is presented for informational purposes only and is not indicative of future operations or results had the acquisition been completed as of January 1, 2015 or 2016, or any other date.

 The unaudited pro forma financial results include adjustments for additional amortization expense based on the fair value of the intangible assets with definite lives and their estimated useful lives.
-The provision for income taxes from continuing operations has also been adjusted to reflect the results of operations of CompareCards and the adjustment to historical results.
-CompareCards did not pay taxes at the entity level as it was a limited liability company whose members elected for it to be taxed as a partnership.
+The provision for income taxes from continuing operations has also been adjusted to reflect the results of operations of CompareCards and DepositAccounts and the adjustment to historical results.
+CompareCards and DepositAccounts did not pay taxes at the entity level as these entities were limited liability companies whose members elected for them to be taxed as a partnership.